-Programming experience is not a requirement to participate in the bootcamp.
+Programming experience is not a requirement to participate in a bootcamp.
 However, you do need to have a love of technology, a willingness to learn, and be very familiar with using your computer.
 Students who do not have previous coding experience find they may need a little more time to prepare than those who do.

 There is no age limit for our bootcamps, however we’re preparing individuals for the workforce and the bootcamp schedules don’t work with typical school summer breaks, so a high school diploma or equivalent is recommended.
 The average age of our graduates is 33, and we’ve had students ages 17-67.
 We meet everyone from recent high school graduates, to career changers, to seasoned tech veterans who want to update their skills.
 As long as you love technology, are proficient with a computer, have the passion to commit to becoming a developer, and plan to get a programming job, (or make some other great use of your new skills), you’ll fit right in at a Deep Dive Coding Bootcamp.

 Need a little help preparing?